demaconsulting/DotnetToolWrapper/README.md

 # About

-This project generates a .NET 6.0 console application suitable for use in [Dotnet Tool](https://learn.microsoft.com/en-us/dotnet/core/tools/global-tools) packages which wrap native applications.
+This project generates a .NET 6.0 and 8.0 console application suitable for use in [Dotnet Tool](https://learn.microsoft.com/en-us/dotnet/core/tools/global-tools) packages which wrap native applications.

 # Usage

 To create a DotNet tool for an existing application:

 1. Create a .nuspec file for the Dotnet tool
-2. Create a `tools/net6.0/any/DotnetToolSettings.xml` file which points to this DotnetToolWrapper
+2. Create a `tools/net8.0/any/DotnetToolSettings.xml` file which points to this DotnetToolWrapper
-3. Create a `tools/net6.0/any/DotnetToolWrapper.json` file describing the existing application to run
+3. Create a `tools/net8.0/any/DotnetToolWrapper.json` file describing the existing application to run
-4. Copy this DotnetToolWrapper application (.dll) into the `tools/net6.0/any` folder
+4. Copy this DotnetToolWrapper application (.dll) into the `tools/net8.0/any` folder
-5. Add the existing application files under the `tools/net6.0/any` folder.
+5. Add the existing application files under the `tools/net8.0/any` folder.
 6. Package the NuGet package

 ## Folder Structure